nytelytee/geode-easy-event/README.md

 This software, readme (excluding the examples copied directly from the Geode docs), and documentation is released into the public domain.

-There is also a testing file `event-teser.cpp`, which instantiates everys template function (I *think*) to make sure it compiles.
+There is also a testing file `event-teser.cpp`, which instantiates every template function (I *think*) to make sure it compiles.
 You may also use it as an example, but a better example mod may be added soon; for now, check out [Icon Kit Filter & Sort](https://github.com/nytelytee/geode-icon-kit-filter-and-sort), a mod of mine which uses the EasyEvent system.